olefasting/rust_rpg_toolkit/docs/actors.md

 ```

 Except for the already mentioned primary attributes, these are all derived attributes, meaning that they are automatically
-calculated, based on the the primary abilities.
-An actors current vitals, like `current_health`, can also be set in `ActorParams`,
+calculated, based on the primary attributes.
+An actor's current vitals, like `current_health`, can also be set in `ActorParams`,
 but, in general, an actor will be instantiated at full health.

 The `collider` field holds the parameters for an actor's collider, used for everything from collision detection and resolution
 on the map, as well as with projectiles and other effects and whether an actor is within the view frustum, when culling drawn
-objects out of the camera's view cone.
+objects outside the camera's view cone.
 If no `Collider` is defined, an actor's position will, in general, be used for such calculations.

 The various types of `Collider` shapes, as well as their other parameters, will be explained more thoroughly in the documentation
 for the physics system.